baltricks/my-ml-learning-blog/_posts/2021-01-05-first-image-classifier.md

 ```python
 learn.export()
 ```
 which creates the model file *export.pkl* (this file even includes information about the dataloaders).
-Then I downloaded and renamed it for local use.
+I downloaded and renamed it for local use.